mahi27/BlogScripts/README.md

-This repo contains code files/references shared as hyperlinks in github pages
+This repo contains code files/references shared as hyperlinks in my github page